47degrees/run-wild-run-free/presentation.md

 # Abstracting over the return type #

-But they don't have to
+But they don't have to.

 ```scala
 type Service[F[_], A, B] = A => F[B]